August 1 in Yankee History

 • Righthander Clem Llewellyn (1895) threw only one inning in one game in the majors, allowing one hit while getting three outs for the 1922 Yankees.

 • The third player on this list became lefty Nick Ramirez (1989) when he was signed in December 2022.
-A fourth round Brewer signing in 2011, Nick had posted a 6-5 record with no saves for the Tigers and Padres in 2019-2021 in 64 games (no starts); and has lost two with no wins or saves in New York in 22 games (again, no starts) as of this writing.
+A fourth round Brewer signing in 2011, Nick had posted a 6-5 record with no saves for the Tigers and Padres in 2019-2021 in 64 games (no starts); and lost two while winning and saving one apiece in New York in 32 games (again, no starts).
+His contract was purchased by the Dodgers on April 2, 2024, and he has no record or saves in seven games there as of this writing.

 • Other birthdays: Milt May (1950); Greg Gross (1952); Glen Gorbous (1957); Gregg Jefferies (1967); Shigetosi Hasegawa (1968); Brian Bohanon (1968); Kevin Jarvis (1969); Travis Driskill (1971); Freddy Garcia (1972), a Pirates third baseman in the 1990s and not the Yankee starting pitcher of recent years; Brandon Kintzler (1984); Cole Kimball (1985); Adam Jones (1985); Roenis Elias (1988); Madison Bumgarner (1989); Aledmys Diaz (1990); Kennys Vargas (1990); Dylan Lee (1994); T.J.
 Zeuch (1995); and Ezequiel Tovar (2001).